When I first heard about fighting canes, I was instantly curious about how effective they could be as a self-defense tool.

 #5 Zap Stun Cane

 If you’re serious about self-defense but don’t feel confident wielding a combat cane, then check out the Zap Stun cane.

 Capable of delivering 1 million volts of protection, this fully adjustable cane looks like an innocent walking stick, so you can have the extra protection you need without announcing it to the world.

 At 2.85 pounds, it is heavier than the lightweight aluminum and fiberglass ones but not so heavy that it will weigh you down.

-Note: This tactical cane is not designed to be used as a striking tool, it is a stun device only.
+Note: This tactical cane is not designed as a striking tool; it is a stun device only.

 Simple to use, this combat cane can deliver a strong electric shock that is at least very unpleasant and, at most, very painful.